-To achieve the future state as outlined in the place statements above (see 1.3) we have to analyse the current state and identify the gaps.
-From that we can see what the challenges are and how the Bus Services Act gives us opportunities to close the gap.
+To achieve the future state as outlined in the place statements above we have to identify the current state and see what the gaps are.
+From that we can see what the challenges are and how the Bus Services Act gives us opportunities to close that gap.